Resilience and recovery

-I went to Nepal just a few months before the earthquake in May 2015 and wanted to sell photos to raise funds for the relief effort.
+We went to Nepal just a few months before the earthquake in May 2015.
 We have Nepali friends whose houses were damaged and needed urgent help to make repairs before the monsoon.
 Some of their houses will need completely rebuilding but the urgency was to get new tin roofs in place to keep the rain out.
-We’ve sent funds to different agencies and also direct to our trekking guide, Kancha, who’s been buying building materials for family and friends in his home village.
+We sent funds to different agencies and also direct to our trekking guide, Kancha, who’s been buying building materials for family and friends in his home village.

 Landslides in Nepal